 or its parts.

-treatment operating procedures, inspections of a qualifying boiler may be required once every 12
+water treatment operating procedures, inspections of a qualifying boiler may be required once

-months until the chief boiler inspector finds that the substantial deficiencies have been corrected.
+every 12 months until the commissioner finds that the substantial deficiencies have been corrected.